ameet123/authnauthz_docs/README.md

 ### Long Term:

-KeyCloak provides `social logins` as well which will enable external clients to authenticate against other providers.
+KeyCloak provides `social logins` as well, which will enable external clients to authenticate against other providers.